Editor's note: This article was updated on August 25, 2020. The information in this blog may be outdated. Read our latest posts about ARE 5.0.

 In its current format, ARE 5.0 is not designed to be delivered via remote proctoring.
 Its software navigation, flexibility, and large test time requirements make it difficult to securely deliver the exam using remote proctoring.

 To make remote proctoring possible, NCARB is actively working with our volunteers and psychometrician consultants to adjust the delivery of ARE 5.0’s six divisions into a new version deliverable via traditional test centers as well as remotely.
-This new version is referred to as ARE 5.1.

 NCARB plans to determine necessary changes to exam structure and testing vendors by July 2020.
 Once those decisions are made, the restructured exam will be developed, and the new version will be launched.

 To ensure the exam is still accepted by all 55 U.S. jurisdictions as a fair and valid measure of a candidate’s ability to competently practice architecture, establishing the next version of the exam will require a focus on rigor through research and testing.
-Currently, we hope to be able to offer remote proctoring in early-2021.
+Currently, we hope to be able to offer remote proctoring in late-2020.

 Is This an Exam Transition?